video

 Hmm, how could I describe him?
 Lively.

 Could I add another adjective to expand that description?
-Energetic.
+Energetic!
+Energetic, lively Uncle Tunde.

-So, which of these is a correctly punctuated expanded noun phrase?
+So which of these is a correctly punctuated, expanded noun phrase?
 And we've got a tip.

-Remember, the comma must separate the adjectives.
+Remember the comma must separate the adjectives.

 Let me read them.

-Loving grateful Mama.
+Loving grateful mama.

-Loving, comma, grateful Mama.
+Loving, grateful Mama.

-Loving, comma, grateful, comma, Mama.
+Loving, grateful, Mama.

 Which one of those is correct?
 Pause the video and explain why.

-The first one doesn't have any commas in and the third one has too many, loving, comma, grateful, comma, Mama.
+And the third one has too many loving, grateful, Mama.

 We don't need to separate the adjective with the noun with the comma, just the two adjectives.